How sleep can boost your child's immunity

 How much sleep does my child need?

-While sleep needs can vary, we recommend consulting our chart to help determine whether your child is getting the minimum amount of required sleep.
-Keep in mind that whether your child generally seems happy and well rested should also be taken into account.
+While sleep needs vary, you can use our chart as a guideline to help determine whether your child is getting enough sleep.
+Don't focus on the numbers alone.
+Whether your child generally seems happy and well-rested should also be taken into account.

 How can I increase my child’s sleep?